aswinayyolath/stretch-kafka-docs/docs/testing-submariner.md

 worker0.<REDACTED>   cluster3   10.15.133.94   no    libreswan      242.2.0.0/16   connected   614.899µs
 ```

-## Diagnosing Issues with the Submariner Setup
+## Diagnosing issues with the Submariner deployment

 Use the following command to diagnose potential issues with Submariner: